Preselection Bandits: The Pre-Bandit Problem

-\begin{remark} [Relations to dueling bandits and battling bandits] Note that the optimal subset for $\actionspace=\powerset,$ i.e., for the flexible Pre-Bandit problem, always consists of the items whose score parameters equal the overall highest score $\skill_{max}.$ Thus, like for the dueling bandits \citep{yue2009interactively,sui2017multi,busa2018preference} and battling bandits \citep{sahabattle} problem, the goal is to find the best arm(s).
+\begin{remark} [Relations to dueling bandits and battling bandits] Note that the optimal subset for $\actionspace=\powerset,$ i.e., for the flexible Pre-Bandit problem, always consists of the items whose score parameters equal the overall highest score $\skill_{max}.$ Thus, like for the dueling bandits and battling bandits problem, the goal is to find the best arm(s).
 However, whilst in the latter settings only pairwise resp.\ fixed $\pullnumber$-wise comparisons of arms are observed, we allow to draw comparisons of arbitrary size.
-In addition, the restricted Pre-Bandit problem for $\pullnumber = 2$ can be interpreted as a dueling bandit problem.
+In addition, the restricted Pre-Bandit problem can be interpreted as a dueling resp.\ battling bandit problem.
 Compared to the latter, however, the notion of regret has a more natural meaning in our setting.
-This is due to the different semantics of a selection of a pair (or any subset) of arms, which is a preselection that eventually leads to a concrete choice (and hence reward). \end{remark}
+This is due to the different semantics of a selection of a pair (or any subset) of arms, which is a preselection that eventually leads to a concrete choice.
+In other words, the regret in \eqref{defi_regret_preselect} focuses on the perceived preference of a subset by regarding the ``value'' of a subset in its entirety. \end{remark}

+\begin{remark} [No-choice option] In the related branches of literature (cf.\ Section \ref{sec_related_work}), it is common to assume an additional choice alternative which represents the possibility of the user choosing none of the alternatives in the preselection.
+Formally, this can be expressed in our setting by extending the $n$-dimensional parameter space $\paramspace$ to $n+1$ dimensions by augmenting it with a dummy score parameter $\skill_0 \in (\skillmin,1]$ representative for this no-choice option.
+As this option is always available, this dummy item is part of every preselection, and consequently its latent utility affects only the choice probabilities in (\ref{defi_expected_utility}).
+However, although we refrain from incorporating the no-choice alternative in this paper, it is straightforward to show similar lower bounds as below for this problem and to modify the suggested algorithms to this scenario. \end{remark}